GatorCogitate/project_manager_info/Schedules/schedule_one.md

 - [FastAPI](https://fastapi.tiangolo.com/)

 ## Tool Evaluation
 This should take less than 10 minutes.
-Take time for a brief evaluation of each of the tools to answer the following questions:
+Take time for a brief evaluation of each of the tools to answer the following question:

-- _Are there any tools that we should **not** include in our Cogitate tool?_
+_Are there any tools that we should **not** include in our Cogitate tool?_

 ## Break into Teams